LAStools/LAStools/bin/lastool_README.txt

   One tool to rule them all - a simple GUI for LAStools.

-  Please license from martin.isenburg@rapidlasso.com to use lastool commercially.
+  Please license from info@rapidlasso.de to use lastool commercially.

   For updates check the website or join the LAStools mailing list.